MichaelCurrin/vue-quickstart/README.md

 ## Deploy

+A Vue app needs a _build_ step to compile the scripts to plain JavaScript.
+This can be served then as static assets, without a Node.js server.

-This repo includes a Github workflow to test the app - see the [worksflows](/.github/workflows/) directory.
+This repo includes a Github workflow to **test** the app - see the [build_app.yml]/.github/workflows/build_app.yml) workflow file.

-This does a production build of the app but it does not persist the built site - this can be done by extending the workflow.
-Or use Netlify or similar to deploy and serve.
+This does a production build of the app, but it does **not** persist the built site for serving.
+But, that can be done by extending the workflow.
+Or, use Netlify or similar tools to deploy and serve.

 ## Create a fresh quickstart